Tessa’s Recipe Rundown

 Ingredients

-- 3/4 cup cookie butter spread, divided
+- Scant 1 cup (215 grams) cookie butter spread, such as Biscoff, divided

-- 1 1/4 cups whole milk, chilled
+- 1 1/4 cups (296 grams) whole milk, cold

-- 3/4 cup granulated sugar
+- 3/4 cup (150 grams) granulated sugar

-- 2 cups heavy cream, chilled
+- 2 cups (474 grams) heavy cream, cold

 - 1 tablespoon vanilla extract

-- 1/4 teaspoon salt
+- 1/4 teaspoon fine sea salt

 Instructions

-- In a large bowl, use an electric mixer to beat the cookie butter, milk, and sugar until the sugar is dissolved, 1 to 2 minutes.
+- In a large bowl, use an electric mixer with the whisk attachment to whisk the cookie butter, milk, and sugar on medium-high speed until the sugar is dissolved, 1 to 2 minutes.
 Stir in the cream, vanilla, and salt until combined.
-Place in the refrigerator until well chilled, at least 30 minutes or up to 1 day.
+Place in an airtight container in the refrigerator until well chilled, at least 30 minutes or up to 1 day.

 - Pour the chilled mixture into an ice cream maker and freeze according to the manufacturer’s directions.
-In the last few moments of churning, gradually add in the Speculoos cookie chunks until and continue churning until incorporated.
+In the last few moments of churning, gradually add in the Speculoos cookie chunks and continue churning until incorporated.

 Came out great and super decadent!
 This is an excellent recipe!